ankitwasankar/mftool-java/readme.md

 # Issue?
-This repository is maintained actively, so if you face any issue please raise the issue and we will try to fix it as soon as possible. https://github.com/ankitwasankar/mftool-java/issues
+This repository is maintained actively, so if you face any issue please raise the issue, and will try to fix it as soon as possible. https://github.com/ankitwasankar/mftool-java/issues

 #### Liked our work ?
-Put a star to our repository. :-)
+Put a star to the repository. :-)